Promethazine

 Chemistry

-Promethazine is typically prepared in the form of its amine salts hibenzate, maleate, teoclate, hydrochloride, methylenedisalicylate and pamoate.
+Promethazine is typically found in the form of its maleate, hydrochloride and salicylate salts.

-Promethazine is a racemic mixture of two optical stereoisomers.
+Promethazine is a racemic mixture of the optical stereoisomers.